By the end of this section, you will be able to do the following:

 The presence of hair, composed of the protein keratin, is one of the most obvious characteristics of mammals.
 Although it is not very extensive or obvious on some species (such as whales), hair has many important functions for most mammals.
 Mammals are endothermic, and hair traps a boundary layer of air close to the body, retaining heat generated by metabolic activity.
 Along with insulation, hair can serve as a sensory mechanism via specialized hairs called vibrissae, better known as whiskers.
 Vibrissae attach to nerves that transmit information about tactile vibration produced by sound sensation, which is particularly useful to nocturnal or burrowing mammals.
 Hair can also provide protective coloration or be part of social signaling, such as when an animal’s hair stands “on end” to warn enemies, or possibly to make the mammal “look bigger” to predators.

 Unlike the skin of birds, the integument (skin) of mammals, includes a number of different types of secretory glands.
 Sebaceous glands produce a lipid mixture called sebum that is secreted onto the hair and skin, providing water resistance and lubrication for hair.
 Sebaceous glands are located over most of the body.
 Eccrine glands produce sweat, or perspiration, which is mainly composed of water, but also contains metabolic waste products, and sometimes compounds with antibiotic activity.
 In most mammals, eccrine glands are limited to certain areas of the body, and some mammals do not possess them at all.
 However, in primates, especially humans, sweat glands are located over most of the body surface and figure prominently in regulating the body temperature through evaporative cooling.
 Apocrine glands, or scent glands, secrete substances that are used for chemical communication, such as in skunks.
 Mammary glands produce milk that is used to feed newborns.
-In both monotremes and eutherians, both males and females possess mammary glands, while in marsupials, mammary glands have been found only in some opossums.
+In both monotremes and eutherians, both males and females possess mammary glands, while in some marsupials, mammary glands are found only in females, with exception of some opossums.
 Mammary glands likely are modified sebaceous or eccrine glands, but their evolutionary origin is not entirely clear.